MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 ## Windows versions

-As there are deep tie-ins with specific Windows versions, support is focused on Windows 10.
+As there are dependencies with specific Windows versions, support is focused on Windows 10.
 MSVC AddressSanitizer was tested on 10.0.14393 (RS1), and 10.0.21323 (pre-release insider build).
 Please [report a bug](https://aka.ms/feedback/report?space=62) if you run into issues.

 ## Memory usage

 The AddressSanitizer runtime does not release memory back to the OS during execution.
-From the OS point of view it may look like memory is being leaked.
-However, this is an intentional design decision to not allocate all the required memory up front.
+From the OS point of view, it may look like memory is being leaked.
+However, this design decision is intentional in order to not allocate all the required memory up front.

 ## clang_rt.asan*.dll files